spintheweb/public/README.md

-# Public folder
+# Startup Spin the Web project

-This folder contains a webo.
+This folder contains a Spin the Web project.

 Notice the basic structure of a vanilla web site.
 The crux of the matter is [.data/webbase.json](https://github.com/spintheweb/spinner/blob/master/public/.data/webbase.json), it defines the webo!
 Sure it's a long read, [Spin the Web Studio](https://github.com/spintheweb/spinner/tree/master/stwStudio) comes to the rescue allowing for easier management.